ATTODataPortal/Documents-1/HowTo/HowToUpload.md

 ## 1 Overview

-Under *Upload* are tools to create datasets.
+Under *Upload* you find tools to create datasets.
 The basic functions are (Figure 1):

 -   Create Dataset ([Chapter 2](#2-create-a-dataset-with-tabular-data) and [Chapter 3](#3-create-a-new-dataset-withwithout-a-file))